2013 Indian helicopter bribery scandal: Investigation

 After a huge controversy and allegations of corruption, Defence Minister A.K.
 Antony, on 12 February 2013, ordered an investigation by the Central Bureau of Investigation (CBI).

 On 25 February 2013, CBI registered a Preliminary Enquiry (PE) against 11 persons including the former Indian Air Force Chief, Air Chief Marshal S. P. Tyagi, and his cousins, besides four companies.
 After carrying out the preliminary enquiry, the CBI found sufficient evidence and registered an FIR on 13 March 2013.
 The FIR named 13 persons including: former Indian Air Force Chief, Air Chief Marshal S. P. Tyagi, his three brothers: Juli, Docsa and Sandeep, the brother of former Union minister Santosh Bagrodia, Satish Bagrodia, and Pratap Aggarwal (Chairman and managing director of IDS Infotech).
 The FIR also named four companies - Italy-based Finmeccanica, UK-based AgustaWestland and Chandigarh-based IDS Infotech and Aeromatrix.

-In 2013, billionaire Indian arms dealer Abhishek Verma and his Romanian born wife Anca Neacsu were named suspects in this scandal.
+In 2013, billionaire Indian arms dealer Abhishek Verma and his Romanian-born wife Anca Neacsu were named suspects in this scandal.
 Abhishek had played the role of a middleman in the deal and had interfaced with the politicians in securing CCS clearance from the Cabinet Committee.
 This nexus was exposed by TimesNow TV with their global investigation.
-According to the investigators, part of the bribes from AgustaWestland was sent to Abhishek's companies Atlas Defence Systems accounts in Mauritius, to Bermuda accounts of Atlas Group Ltd and the other part was diverted to his wife's front company in New York, Ganton Limited.
+According to the investigators, part of the bribes from AgustaWestland were sent to Abhishek's companies, Atlas Defence Systems accounts in Mauritius, to Bermuda accounts of Atlas Group Ltd and the other part was diverted to his wife's front company in New York, Ganton Limited.
 These funds are suspected to have been sent to Indian politicians who were beneficiaries in this scandal.
-BJP leader Subramanian Swamy had first identified the role of Abhishek Verma and his wife Anca Neacsu in 2013 in several of his blogs and press-releases.
-Later in April 2017, the Verma couple were exonerated from these allegations of corruption by CBI Special Court of Judge Anju Bajaj Chandana.
+BJP leader Subramanian Swamy had first identified the role of Abhishek Verma and his wife Anca Neacsu in 2013 in several of his blogs and press releases.
+Later in April 2017, the Verma couple were exonerated from these allegations of corruption by the CBI Special Court of Judge Anju Bajaj Chandana.